liao961120/liao961120.github.io/content/post/snakemake.md

     Since in a `Snakefile`, file paths of inputs and outputs are always repeated, it soon becomes annoying to type in paths starting with `resources/...` and `results/...`.
 In addition, "resources" and "results" have a common prefix, which often confuses me.
-It would be better off if the two terms are more readily distinguished visually.
+It would be better if the two terms were more readily distinguished visually.

 2. **Confusing relative paths**